latekvo/ResearchChain/README.md

 > AI powered service automatically dispatching, analyzing and managing Research Chain.<br>
 It should work along side Web Interface, to supply constant 24/7 news analysis, and to expand it's knowledge base by scheduling crawls based on the provided areas of interest

 ---
+### Contributing

+If you'd like to contribute to this project, feel free to reach out to us through my telegram: `https://t.me [slash] latkaignacy`.<br>
+In such case, we'll introduce you into this project, and help you find a good first issue.

+---